UBS ETF In order to proceed, you must confirm that you are an institutional investor based in Germany.

 What’s the UBS Bloomberg CMCI WTI Crude Oil TR Index?

 The UBS Bloomberg CMCI WTI Crude Oil TR Index not only invests in short-term futures contracts but also diversifies its investments across the entire maturity curve.
-By giving investors access to "constant maturities," it offers more constant exposure to the asset class while avoiding transactions that can accompany the monthly "rolling" of traditional indices; at the same time, it attempts to minimize the risk of negative roll returns.
+By giving investors access to constant maturity, we offer a more consistent exposure to the asset class whilst avoiding the performance drag that can accompany traditional front-monthly rolling of traditional indices; at the same time, it attempts to minimize the risk of negative roll returns.

 Your benefits of investing in UBS ETF commodities at a glance